Snowmass2021 Cosmic Frontier White Paper: Cosmology and Fundamental Physics from the three-dimensional Large Scale Structure: Primordial Physics

 Similarly, primordial non-Gaussianity of the local type can be measured by looking for scale-dependent bias on very large scales, and hence constrained from the power spectrum alone \cite{Dalal:2007cu, Ferraro:2014jba}.
 Fig.\ \ref{fig:fnl_vs_kparmin} shows that high-$z$ surveys can cross the important theoretical threshold $\sigma(f_{\rm NL}^{\rm loc}) \lesssim 1$ (generically separating single-field and multi-field inflationary models \cite{Snowmass2021:Inflation}), reaching beyond what's achievable with the CMB, which is intrinsically 2-dimensional and limited by the cosmic variance.

-If large-scale systematics can be controlled, MegaMapper can achieve $\sigma(f_{\rm NL}^{\rm loc}) \approx 0.7$ from the power spectrum alone, with potential improvements coming from measuring the bispectrum as well \cite{Ferraro:2019uce, Karagiannis:2018jdt}.
+If large-scale systematics can be controlled, MegaMapper can achieve\footnote{It has been pointed out \cite{Barreira:2022sey} that scale-dependent bias in LSS surveys provides a direct measurement of $b_\phi f_{NL}^{\rm local}$, where $b_\phi$ is the response of the galaxy density to changes in local $f_{\rm NL}$.
+In this work we fix $b_\phi$ to its fiducial peak-background split value $b_\phi \approx 2\delta_c (b -1)$, where $\delta_c$ is the critical density, and $b$ is the (linear) galaxy bias \cite{Dalal:2007cu}.
+However, forecasts can easily be rescaled for any chosen value of $b_\phi$.} $\sigma(f_{\rm NL}^{\rm loc}) \approx 0.7$ from the power spectrum alone, with potential improvements coming from measuring the bispectrum as well \cite{Ferraro:2019uce, Karagiannis:2018jdt}.
 PUMA is loosing the largest-scale modes due to foreground filtering, but should nevertheless be competitive also for local non-Gaussianity through bispectrum constraints \cite{2020JCAP...11..052K}.
 We note that a combination of MegaMapper for large-scale modes and PUMA for small-scale modes over the same volume should be particularly constraining bispectrum combination that should additionally be more robust to systematics.

 For other ``shapes'' of non-Gaussianity such as equilateral or orthogonal, the effects on the power spectrum are largely degenerate with the bias parameters and a measurement of the bispectrum is required.
 Both PUMA and MegaMapper, should be able to improve the current bounds on Equilateral and Orthogonal non-Gaussianity by a factor $\approx 2 - 3$ from measurements of the LSS bispectrum \cite{Ferraro:2019uce, Slosar19a}.